swarajmutalik/100-Days-of-Code/String-Methods/README.md

 #### endswith() method

 It is a method that checks whether the string ends with a specified suffix.
 It yes, then the method will return true otherwise it will return false.

+#### toUpperCase() method

+It is a method that converts all the characters of the string into uppercase letters.

+#### toLowerCase() method

+It is a method that converts all the characters of the string into lowercase letters.

+#### valueOf() method

+It is a method that converts different types of values into string.